 Sudeley Castle and Gardens Just a few miles away, the home of the Dent-Brockelhurst family is steeped in history.
 The castle apartments hold an impressive collection of paintings and antiques, while a permanent exhibition 'The Lace and times of Emma Dent' tells the story of the lady of the house in the Victorian Age.
 The award-winning gardens are delightful, spanning over 14 acres.
 This includes a vegatable plot with a selection of rare herbs and vegatables.
 A garden centre on site provides the opportunity to purchase a selection of plants from the estate.

-For the sporting enthusiasts, there is a nearby 18 hole golf course Cotswold Hills where the views of the surrounding countryside can easily take your mind off that bad shot.
-The course has excellent facilities for the accomplished golfer, to first time hacker!
+For the sporting enthusiasts, there are 2 nearby 18 hole golf courses in Naunton Downs & Cotswold Hills where the views of the surrounding countryside can easily take your mind off that bad shot.
+The courses both have excellent facilities for the accomplished golfer, to first time hacker!

 A short drive to Cheltenham will take you to the highest point in Gloucestershire, namely Cleeve Hill, where only the brave will take on the inland links 18 hole course there.
 Affording magnificant views over the Malvern Hills, down onto the home of National Hunt racing at Cheltenham Racecourse, where you can see the best racing action in the world. ( and maybe win a bob or two).

-In Cheltenham you'll also find the magnificant stadium of Cheltenham Town Football Club, the famous Whaddon Road where you'll be sure to see a goal or two.
+In Cheltenham you'll also find the" magnificent"stadium of Cheltenham Town Football Club, the famous Whaddon Road where you'll be sure to see a goal or two.
 Cutting across to Gloucester you'll find the ampitheatre of Rugby in England at Kingsholm.

 The Hollow Bottom Pub